Carnap/Carnap-Documentation/doc/dashboard.md

    intact.
 So if they are dropped by mistake, then can simply re-enroll.
 2. Students can be emailed individually by clicking the "mail" icon visible in the action column to the right of their name.
-3. Accessibility accommodations can be added for to individual students by clicking the "clock" icon to the right of the student's name.
+3. Accessibility accommodations can be added for individual students by clicking the "clock" icon to the right of the student's name.
 A fixed number of minutes can be added to all of the students' timed exams, their exam times can be extended by a given factor (for example, 1.5 for time-and-a-half) and